bad

 Make sure your top module is named uniquely.

-I recommend prepending your github username:
+I recommend including your github username:

 # bad